brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 can make a lot of sense.
 In this part 1 of a 2 part series we'll look at Azure Monitor and what Alerts are and we'll even explore how to make REST API calls from the az command line.
-All this leading to part 2 where we put everything together to stop VMs based on an signal sent from Azure Monitor related to CPU usage.
+All this leading to part 2 where we put everything together to stop VMs based on a signal sent from Azure Monitor related to CPU usage.